-Running twice a day, or running doubles, is not just to boost your mileage but is also about the overall training benefits.
+Running twice a day, or running doubles, is more than just to boost your mileage, it’s about the overall training effects.

 In this article, you’ll learn why you should run twice a day, how to incorporate them into your training routine, and what you need to be careful of.

 Will running twice a day do anything?
 Running twice a day will slowly add mileage to your week with a little less stress on the body.
 It’s a very useful tool for those who are injury prone or crazy busy, but determined to run a marathon!